Journey and Empathy led Projects

 Stella & Dot

-Field Work - Ways of Working
+Field Work -

 Data analysis, Survey methodology, and field visits to home parties allowed for the insight that the sales model was not the correct one.
-Instead a
+Instead, a one-to-one relationship is more effective when selling skin care.

 Ramen Hero